 I was born in New York City on the upper west side of Manhattan.
 When I was growing up, I often played table tennis in Marty Reisman’s club, which was half a dozen blocks from where I lived.
 After junior high school, my family moved to Long Island.
 I attended Stony Brook University and received the B.S. in Mathematics.
 I then moved to Massachusetts to attend graduate school at MIT and received the Ph.D. in Mathematics (Probability).

-I am the creator of a sophisticated table tennis rating system that is used by Ratings Central, a website that I built and continue to improve.
+I am the creator of a sophisticated table tennis rating system that powers Ratings Central, a website and real-time rating system that I built, maintain, and develop, along with my colleague Sean O’Neill.

 After MIT, I went to work as an applied mathematician at TASC (The Analytic Sciences Corporation), a systems engineering company.
 TASC became part of first Primark, then Litton, and was part of Northrop Grumman for a good number of years before being spun off.
 I worked there for twenty-two years.